DaeguDude/rock-paper-scissors/README.md

 Nevertherless, there are a few things that I could improve more
 * How to patiently google
-<p>&nbsp;&nbsp;Because I often opt for the easy and quick solution, but I found myself that
-it's actually taking more time than I think, and becoming very unefficient.
+    Because I often opt for the easy and quick solution, but I found myself that it's actually taking more time than I think, and becoming very unefficient.
     And most importantly, I learn nothing.
-So, google patiently, read questions & answers thoroughly.</p>
+So, google patiently, read questions & answers thoroughly

 * Sorting the problems